umalabs/authorization-enhanced-mail-system/README.md

 #### *C. Content Repository*

-&emsp;The current mail system is missing a Personal Content Repository—a personal "file system on steroids" with the capability to create, store, locate, send, receive, and share any content.
+&emsp;The current mail system is missing a private content repository—a private "file system on steroids" with the capability to create, store, locate, send, receive, and share any content.

 ## IV.
 Proposed Solution